 Over the last few years, we’ve witnessed rapid growth and major innovations in the medical device landscape.
 According to market research conducted by Fortune Business Insights, the overall market for medical devices is expected to touch USD $657.98 Billion by 2028.
 We’re seeing significant contributions not only from large enterprises like Medtronic, Abbott, Siemens Healthineers, and GE Healthcare, but also from a wide range of VC-backed startups.

-We’re witnessing potentially game-changing partnerships; For instance – GE Healthcare partnered with Nvidia to bring an extremely advanced AI platform into highly complex medical devices, all with the goal of improving patient safety.
+We’re witnessing potentially game-changing partnerships; for instance – GE Healthcare partnered with Nvidia to bring an extremely advanced AI platform to highly complex medical devices, all with the goal of improving patient safety.
 Apple Watch 4 is an FDA Class 2 Medical Device that can detect heart rate, falls, or trips, among other parameters.

 Overall, there is serious innovation happening through a combination of hardware and software breakthroughs – even as regulators are keeping pace to ensure patient health and safety above everything else.

 Medical devices form an essential part of the treatment procedure for almost all health conditions, playing a significant role in various aspects right from diagnosis to therapy.
 It is essential to ensure their effectiveness in meeting the intended objective and also be safe to handle.

 Medical devices may contain many electronic parts and/or components to perform chemical analysis and they often use electricity.
 Most of them are handled by diagnostic staff, nurses, attenders, and other humans during the treatment procedure.
 The patients definitely come into close contact with the devices, some of which may even be inserted into the body or placed on the surface of the patients.